Skip to Main Content

 On December 16, 2022, Defendants filed motions to the complaint, which Plaintiffs opposed on February 17, 2023.
 On September 11, 2023, the Court entered an Order granting in part and denying in part Defendants’ motions to dismiss the complaint.
 In the Order, the Court sustained all claims arising under Sections 10(b), 20(a), and 20(A) of the Exchange Act based on the complaint’s Panorama allegations.
 The Court also sustained Plaintiffs’ Securities Act claims based on the Panorama fraud that arose from Defendants’ disclosure violations under two SEC regulations (Item 105 and Item 303), both of which required the provision of certain material facts in the Company’s offering materials.

 The case is now in fact discovery.
 In May, Defendants filed a motion for judgment on the pleadings, which Plaintiffs opposed.
 That motion is fully briefed and pending before the Court.
 In June, Plaintiffs filed a motion seeking class certification.
-Briefing on that motion is also completed, with oral argument scheduled for November 19, 2024.
+Briefing on that motion is now completed and pending before the Court.

 Read Amended Consolidated Class Action Complaint Here